-The Rise and Fall of the Orange Order during the Famine
+The Rise and Fall of the Orange Order during the Famine Years

 From reformation to Dolly's Brae

 Dr Daragh Curran is an independent historian whose research interests include associational culture, Ulster politics, and the social history of Northern Ireland.
 He is the author of The Protestant community in Ulster, 1825-45: a society in transition (Four Courts Press, 2014).